top of page

 Miniature windmill in De Zoeker Windmill

 The miniature windmill has also been placed there to give a clear idea of how it is working.
-The windmill has an amazing view of the River.

-Then, we climbed up the stairs to see the machine and how it is working.
+Then, we climbed up the stairs to see the machine and how it was working.
 The windmill is continuously rotating and makes the machine rotate along.
 The view of the countryside is just breathtaking.
 On the one side, It has green lush fields, and on the other side Zaan River.

 Windmills near Amsterdam